major-segfault/khalilstemmler-website-2019/src/pages/blogs/graphql/how-apollo-rest-data-source-caches-api-calls.md

 - Request Deduplication prevents multiple requests to the same resource from getting invoked using memoization.
 - The Resource Cache prevents multiple requests to the same resource from getting sent out onto the wire.
 - You can implement your own Resource Cache using the [apollo-server-caching](https://www.npmjs.com/package/apollo-server-caching) library.

+Thanks to [Trevor Sheer](https://twitter.com/TrevorJScheer) for helping me understand the responsibility division between `RESTDataSource` and `HTTPCache`.